abcbyuman/Bain-Assessment/README.md

 Step 2 is done in the 'dataAnalytics.py' file.
 It pulls in the csv generated from 'apiCall.py' and combines it with the google reviews info.
 Then I conduct some basic data visualization to gain some insights

-Step 3 has been completed and can be accessed at the below link:
+Step 3 can be accessed at the below link: